Ace Gallery Los Angeles

+Since 1986, Ace Gallery Los Angeles has occupied the entire 30,000 square foot second floor of an Art Deco structure that fills an entire block of Wilshire Boulevard's Miracle Mile.
+The 11-story building, known as the Wilshire Tower, first opened on March 15, 1929.
+Inside the Wilshire Tower, Ace has built a museum-quality gallery space.
 Mr. Chrismas continues a focused program of exhibitions in Los Angeles.
-His gallery is considered to be the oldest contemporary gallery in the Western United States and he has curated and mounted over 600 exhibitions during his 52-year career as the gallery director.
+Ace gallery is considered to be the oldest contemporary gallery in the Western United States and Mr. Chrismas has curated and mounted over 600 exhibitions during his 54-year career as the gallery director and chief curator.